olliw42/mLRS-docu/docs/PARAMETERS.md

 Selects how the serial data stream is processed.
 Can be "transp.", "mavlink", "mavlinkX".

-The setting is also applied to the Tx module.
+This setting is also applied to the Tx module.
 For MAVLinkX see [here](MAVLINKX.md).

 #### Rx Snd RadioStat ####
 Determines if a MAVLink RADIO_STATUS or RADIO_LINK_FLOW_CONTROL message is emitted by the receiver, and which flow control algorithm is used.
 Effective only when "Rx Ser Link Mode" = "mavlink" or "mavlinkX".